baton96/TSD/README.md

 # ⚙️ TSD ⚙️
-University projects for the course of "Technologies of Software Engineering"
+Set of projects exploring various software engineering technologies for the course of "Technologies of Software Engineering"